NASA-SW-VnV/fret/ASSUMPTIONS.md

  * Fragments have the same spacing in all the requirements they are used.
 E.g. "x = 2" and "x=2" will not be matched.
  * Variable names in requirements do not contain underscores.
 (NuSMV doesn't like them, but FRET wont stop you from using them.)
  * Requirements parse as valid FRETISH
+ * Variable names are only repeated within the same component.